Andrea Bruno

-Andrea Bruno (born 11 January 1931 in Turin) is an Italian architect who specializes in conserving historic sites and museums.
+Andrea Bruno (11 January 1931 – 6 July 2025) was an Italian architect who specialised in conserving historic sites and museums.

-Biography
+Life and career

 Bruno completed his studies at the Architectural Faculty of the Istituto tecnico in Turin in 1956.
-He specialized in the field of architectural conservation of historic buildings, museums and public sites.
-Among the projects led by Bruno are the Castle of Rivoli, Bagrati Cathedral, the Museum of Modern Art in Rivoli, the Faculty of Economics at the University of Turin, the Brigittines Theatre in Belgium and Château de Lichtenberg in France.
+He specialised in the field of architectural conservation of historic buildings, museums and public sites.
+Among the projects led by Bruno are the Castle of Rivoli, Bagrati Cathedral, the Museum of Modern Art in Rivoli, the Faculty of Economics at the University of Turin, the theatre Les Brigittines in Brussels, and the Château de Lichtenberg in France.

-Bruno has been a consultant for UNESCO since 1974 in several missions in the Middle East and in Europe.
+Bruno was a consultant for UNESCO beginning in 1974 on several missions in the Middle East and in Europe.

+Bruno died on 6 July 2025, at the age of 94.